Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Introduction

-CBC signals are characterized by the physical and geometric parameters of the source, and the properties of the GW source are inferred by estimating these parameters.
-A typical CBC system is described by at least 15 parameters, including two component masses, six component spin parameters, and seven extrinsic parameters describing the 3D sky location, inclination angle and polarization angle, and coalescence phase and time of the source. .
-Additional parameters are required to account for specific phenomena, such as tidal deformability parameters for neutron stars~\cite{PhysRevD.89.103012}, orbital eccentricity and eccentric anomaly for non-quasi-circular orbits~\cite{Shaikh:2023ypz, Ramos-Buades:2023yhy}, and modification terms for alternative theories of gravity~\cite{Mishra:2010tp, LIGOScientific:2021sio}.
+CBC signals are characterized by the physical and geometric parameters of their sources, and the properties of the sources are inferred by estimating these parameters.
+A typical CBC system is described by at least 15 parameters, including two component masses, six component spin parameters, and seven extrinsic parameters describing the 3D sky location, inclination angle and polarization angle, and coalescence phase and time of the source.
+Additional parameters are required to account for specific phenomena, such as tidal deformability parameters for neutron stars~\cite{PhysRevD.89.103012}, orbital eccentricity and eccentric anomaly for non-quasi-circular orbits~\cite{Shaikh:2023ypz, Ramos-Buades:2023yhy}, and modification terms for alternative theories of gravity~\cite{Mishra:2010tp, LIGOScientific:2021sio}, etc.